coreruleset/documentation/content/deployment/install.md

 to do a good job at describing what each file does additional information is available in the [rules](rules.md) section.

+## Finding where to edit in your configuration

+ModSecurity comes in MANY different version with support for a multitude of Operating Systems (OS) and Web Servers.
+The installation locations may differ greatly between these different options so please be aware that the following are just some of the more common configurations.

 ### Includes for Apache